LucianoAdonis/lucianoadonis.github.io/pages/troubleshooting.md

 ## Quick Methods

+Before anything else, establish two things:

+- **Time Correlation**: When exactly did this start?
+Pull up deployment history, check what cron jobs ran around that time, look at certificate expiry dates.
+Problems rarely appear from nowhere.
+Most of the time something changed, and the timestamp points you directly at it.
+- **Reproduce It First**: Confirm you can make the problem happen consistently before you change anything.
+If you cannot reproduce it reliably, you have no way to verify whether a fix worked.
+"It seemed to go away" is not a resolution.
+If the problem is intermittent, find the conditions that trigger it.

 If everything has been quiet with no recent changes, start here:

 - **Comparison**: Compare against another environment that is working.
 Differences between the two usually point to the cause.
 - **Contrast**: If you do not have a working equivalent, look at another application with similar conditions: another region, another tenant, or a staging environment.
 - **Reading Logs**: Yes, this feels obvious, but it is often skipped.
 Everything has logs, though they are not always verbose.
 You may need to increase the log level to get useful information.
+- **Verify Assumptions**: Most debugging sessions go wrong because of an assumption that was never checked.
+"The service is running" — verify it.
+"The config is loading from the right file" — check the path.
+"I am connected to the right environment" — confirm.
+One wrong assumption at the start can waste hours.

 If you are in the middle of implementation or testing, use the classic approach: